kumarakom/horiseon-refactor/README.md

 ## Initial build of Horiseon website

 Build my first website with proper HTML and CSS syntax
-- This helps me understand basic use of HTML elements
+- Understood basic use of HTML elements
 - Consolidation css templates
 - Build website to to meet accessability criteria
 - Understand semantic HTML elements
 - Create human reable flow such as sequential flow

-## Table of Contents (Optional)
+## Table of Contents
 Below are steps I had to follow to setup this project
 - [Installation](#installation)
 - [Usage](#usage)